carers age

 "There are so many genuine people that really have a heart for helping children.
 Often, they already have skills that vulnerable children need of people.

-"I love doing the assessments, I really try and draw out what people can bring to the table, how keen they are to keep training and learning.
+"I really try and draw out what people can bring to the table, how keen they are to keep training and learning.
 I like to know how they raised their own children, what sort of relationships they have with their wider families and their networks.

 "I love doing that and I love going to events.
 There's always going to be someone there that has deeply thought about how they can give back to the community, and our booth may be the prompt they need."